Most common jobs in America

 Keeping America’s economy moving would be impossible without office workers, package handlers, food prep workers, and truck drivers.
 What would the sick do without the millions of hospital workers, nurses, and home health aides?
 Whether fixing America’s drinks as a bartender, vehicles as an auto mechanic, or legal problems as a lawyer, the top 50 jobs listed in this article employ more than 74.2 million people.
 While most of the jobs on the list make less than $20 per hour, 13 jobs had annual salaries above $60,000, with three clearing six figures.

 Stacker analyzed data from the Bureau of Labor Statistics (BLS) to determine the 50 most common jobs in America.
-Jobs are ranked by total U.S. employment (excluding self-employed workers) as of the May 2018 National Occupational Employment and Wage Estimates report (the most recent data available).
+Jobs are ranked by total U.S. employment (excluding self-employed workers) as of the May 2020 National Occupational Employment and Wage Estimates report (released on March 30, 2021, and the most recent data available).
+Only detailed job categories were included in the dataset.

 Read on for Stacker’s list of the 50 most common jobs in America.